 U nonimmigrant status is similar to T status.
 It gives certain foreign nationals the ability to temporarily stay in the U.S. if they are victims of particularly serious crimes and can show that they:

 Like T nonimmigrant status, U status is difficult to qualify for.
-You can file a U petition along with your Form I-192 waiver application with either the USCIS Vermont Service Center or its Nebraska Service Center, depending on where you live (following the instructions on the USCIS site).
+You can file a U petition along with your Form I-192 waiver application with a USCIS Service Center (following the instructions on the USCIS site).
 Contact an immigration attorney if you believe you qualify for U status.
 There are also nonprofit organizations that might be able to file your claim for low or no cost.

 Broadly speaking, Canadian citizens seeking to enter the U.S. as nonimmigrants can file Form I-192 with a U.S. Customs and Border Protection (CBP) at a designated port of U.S. entry in advance of travel.
 Applications can also be filed electronically.
 If you are a Canadian citizen in this situation, you should file Form I-192 well in advance of any planned travel, as it can take six months or longer to receive a decision.